Vivswan/FoundationFill/architecture.md

    - User selects a template
    - Background script receives the selection
    - Template is sent to the content script
+   - Content script processes template variables if present
+   - User inputs values for template variables in dialog
-   - Content script fills the text field with the template
+   - Content script fills the text field with the processed template

+### Template Variables Flow

+1. **Variable Processing**
+   - User selects a template with variables (e.g., `{{name:default}}`)
+   - Content script extracts variables using TemplateVariableView
+   - TemplateVariableView shows dialog for each variable
+   - User inputs values for each variable
+   - TemplateVariableView replaces variables with user input
+   - Processed template is used for text generation or insertion

 ### Text Generation Flow

 1. **Text Generation Request**
    - User selects a template with API generation enabled
+   - Content script processes any template variables
    - Content script sends generation request to background
    - Background script uses APIService to make external request
    - Animation is displayed while waiting for response